gramework/gramework/docs/README.md

 }
 ```

-If you don't want support `bind` flag, pass the optional address argument to `ListenAndServe`.
+If you don't want to support the `bind` flag then pass the optional address argument to `ListenAndServe`.

-**NOTE**: all examples below will register `bind` flag.
+**NOTE**: all examples below will register the `bind` flag.

 ### JSON world ;) Part 1
 From version: 1.1.0-rc1

 The example below will serve `{"hello":"grameworld"}` from the map.
-Gramework will register flag "bind" for you, that allows you to choose another ip/port that gramework should listen:
+Gramework will register the `bind` flag for you, that allows you to choose another ip/port that gramework should listen on:

 ```go
 package main